 Before undertaking an expensive and resource-intensive effort, aviation marketers should listen to what the socially active buyers are discussing before jumping into the fray.

-There are several ways to start the listening process by using free or paid tools.
+There are several ways to start the social media listening process by using free or paid tools.
 Free tools require more work on the part of the user to interpret the data and make strategic sense of it.
 Paid tools do a lot of the heavy lifting for you and can shorten the learning curve when deciding to include social media as part of your marketing mix.

 Free social media listening tools: